-City staff has been engaged in discussions with the Mendocino Coast Recreation and Park District (the "District") to acquire six parcels of real property (the "Property") located adjacent to Hwy 20 that could potentially be developed for one or more water reservoirs and for open space, habitat preservation and recreational uses.
-The Fort Bragg Planning Commission must make a finding that the Property's acquisition by the City is in conformance with the City's General Plan before the City Council can make a decision regarding property acquisition.
+City staff has been engaged in discussions with the Mendocino Coast Park and Recreation District (the "District") to acquire six parcels (the "Property") located adjacent to Hwy 20 that could potentially be developed for one or more water reservoirs and for open space, habitat preservation and recreational uses.
+The Fort Bragg Planning Commission must make a finding that the Property's acquisition by the City is in conformance with the City's General Plan, before the City Council can make a decision regarding property acquisition.